Unity's IPO: What are the customer analytics of a game engine?

 Without more disclosure it is difficult to go beyond this analysis to calculate other metrics such as customer lifetime value, NPV of a customer, and so on.
 Further, it would be difficult to turn this into a full-fledged customer-based corporate valuation model.
 That said, on the surface, Unity’s customer analytics and economics appear to be positive.

 This post has been an exercise in what can be done with limited information and was mostly to satisfy my own curiosity piqued by an intriguing C3 chart with no y-axis.
 The scope of this post is limited and is not a comprehensive analysis of the company.
-This is a high-profile IPO so there are a lot of well-done pieces on the company such as this one or this one, which you should be able to find if interested.
+This is a high-profile IPO so there are a lot of well-done pieces on the company such as this one or this one, which are good for further reading.

 It will certainly be interesting to see Unity’s valuation at the IPO and how the company performs thereafter.